 *The following factors cause our average claim sizes to be understated.

-- For insurers reporting claims this year, 16.0 percent of inception-to-date individual claims are still open.
-Our data does not include reserve estimates for future payments on open claims.
+- Approximately 16 percent of inception-to-date individual claims are still open and our data does not include reserve estimates for future payments on open claims.

-- People who recover, then claim again, are counted as multiple insureds, rather than adding their various claims together.
+- People who recover, then go on claim again, are counted as multiple insureds, rather than adding their various claims together.

 Besides being understated, average claim data does not reflect the value of LTCI benefits from some purchasers’ perspectives, because the many small claims drive down the average claim.
 LTCI provides significant financial yield for most people who need care one year or longer.
 A primary purpose of insurance is to protect against adverse results, so the amount of protection, as well as average claim, is important.

-Four insurers provided their current individual (excludes group) monthly LTCI claim exposure, which increased by nine percent in 2021 (note: reflects only initial monthly maximum for one insurer).
-As shown in Table 4, this figure is 29 times their corresponding monthly LTCI premium income and 37 times their 2021 LTCI monthly paid claims.
-Seven insurers contributed data regarding their inforce distribution by benefit period.
-Treating endless (lifetime benefit periods) as a 15-year benefit period, we found that their average inforce benefit period is 7.14 years.
-Changing the assigned value of the endless benefit period by one year has an impact of approximately 0.27 years on the average inforce benefit period.
-With annual exposure 29 times annual premium and assuming an average benefit period of 7.14 years, we estimate that total exposure is 206 times annual premium.
+Six insurers provided their current individual monthly LTCI claim exposure (note: reflects only initial monthly maximum for one insurer).
+As shown in Table 10, this figure is 29 times their corresponding monthly LTCI premium income and 46.5 times their 2022 LTCI monthly paid claims.
+Eight insurers contributed data regarding their inforce distribution by benefit period.
+Treating endless (lifetime benefit periods) as a 15-year benefit period, we found that their average inforce benefit period has reduced to 6.44 years Increasing the assigned value of the endless benefit period by one year has an impact of approximately 0.22 years on the average inforce benefit period.
+With annual exposure 29 times annual premium and assuming an average benefit period of 6.44 years, we estimate that total exposure is 184 times annual premium.
+The average benefit period dropped from 7.14 last year to 6.44 this year because one more insurer contributed data and it has by far the lowest average benefit period.

-Four insurers reported their current average individual maximum monthly maximum benefit for claimants, with results ranging from $5,928 to $7,982.
+Five insurers reported their current average individual maximum monthly maximum benefit for claimants, with results ranging from $5,393 to $8,309.

 Nursing home (NH) claims are more likely to use the policy’s maximum daily/monthly benefit than ALF claims because ALF daily/monthly costs are generally lower and because policies sometimes have lower maximums for ALFs.
 ALF claims correspondingly are more likely to use the policy maximum than are adult day care and home care claims.